 - We have adopted a Conflict Minerals Policy, which details the standards by which our supply chain due diligence will be conducted.
-Our Conflict Minerals Policy is publicly available at www.HanesforGood.com. - We have assembled an internal team in our Corporate Social Responsibility group to support the appropriate supply chain due diligence. - We are working to establish a system of controls and transparency over our mineral supply chain through our work with Source Intelligence. - We are implementing internal measures to strengthen our engagement with suppliers on these issues, including incorporating our Conflict Minerals Policy into contracts and/or agreements with relevant suppliers.
+Our Conflict Minerals Policy is publicly available at www.HanesforGood.com. - We have maintained an internal team in our Corporate Social Responsibility group to support the appropriate supply chain due diligence. - We continue to work to establish a system of controls and transparency over our mineral supply chain through our work with Source Intelligence. - We have implemented internal measures to strengthen our engagement with suppliers on these issues, including incorporating our Conflict Minerals Policy into contracts and/or agreements with relevant suppliers.